-Chinese President Hu Jintao met Russian leaders on Thursday in search of a breakthrough in stalled negotiations on a mega-contract for Russia to pump gas to China for the next three decades.
+Chinese President Hu Jintao was Thursday to meet Russian counterpart Dmitry Mevdvedev in search of a breakthrough in stalled negotiations on a mega-contract for Russia to pump gas to China.

-President Dmitry Medvedev and Hu signed a number of agreements after Kremlin talks but the deal between Russian gas giant Gazprom and China National Petroleum Company (CNPC) did not materialise as negotiations were continuing.
+Medvedev and Hu were set later in the day to hold talks in the Kremlin and sign a number of agreements but negotiations between Russian gas giant Gazprom and China National Petroleum Company (CNPC) have still not been completed.

-Russia and China had hoped to finish the talks with an eye to finalising a firm contract so it could be triumphantly signed during Hu's visit, which will also see him attend a major investor forum in Saint Petersburg this week.
+Russia and China had hoped to finish the talks with an eye to finalising the firm contract so it could be triumphantly signed on Hu’s visit, which will also see him attend a major investor forum in Saint Petersburg this week.

-Gazprom and CNPC signed a framework agreement in 2009 which could eventually see almost 70 billion cubic metres of Russian gas sent to China annually for the next 30 years but talks became mired in differences over pricing.
+Gazprom and CNPC signed a framework agreement in 2009 which could eventually see 70 billion cubic metres of Russian natural gas sent to China every year but negotiations became mired in differences over pricing.

-Russian and Chinese officials said in late May that the two sides still had to find common ground on prices.
+Russian and Chinese officials said in late May that the two sides still had to find common ground on price.

 Russia has in recent years sought to align itself more closely with China as it seeks to unlock new energy markets in Asia.

-It said last year it hoped to clinch the gas deal with China by mid-2011, with first deliveries through Siberian pipelines to start in 2015.
+It said last year it hoped to clinch the gas deal with China by mid-2011, with first deliveries to start in 2015.